Omarosa reveals recording of President Trump from day after she was fired

 Manigault Newman, in an interview later Monday on MSNBC's "Velshi & Ruhle," said she "absolutely" had more tapes in her possession but hadn't decided yet whether she would release them publicly.

-Trump, for his part, responded to Manigault Newman's latest claims in a trio of tweets Monday morning after the "Today" show, ripping her as "wacky" and "vicious but not smart" and saying "people in the White House hated her."
+Trump, for his part, responded to her latest claims in a trio of tweets Monday morning ripping her as "wacky" and "vicious but not smart" and saying "people in the White House hated her."

 "She never made it, never will," he said.